Automotive industry in New Zealand: Australia and Japan

-British sourced cars maintained their new share into the 1960s when Detroit's big three began to replace British Vauxhalls and Zephyrs with their Australian-made Holden Specials, Falcons and, later, Valiants which soon accounted for a third of the market.
-All locally assembled cars were their manufacturer's most basic, stripped-down versions with a tiny number of honourable exceptions, the brief post-war runs of Jaguars or Rovers etc. This was brought about by the struggle to meet demand within the amount of cash the government's exchange controls made available.
+British sourced cars maintained their new share into the 1960s when Detroit's big three began to replace British Vauxhalls and Ford Zephyrs with their Australian-made Holden Specials, Falcons and, later, Valiants which soon accounted for a third of the market.
+All locally assembled cars were their manufacturer's most basic, stripped-down versions with a tiny number of honourable exceptions, the brief post-war runs of Jaguars or Rovers.
+This was brought about by the struggle to meet demand within the amount of cash the government's exchange controls made available.
 One of the outcomes of import licensing was to make relatively new second hand vehicles more expensive than new ones.
 Another was the expectation that a car would be made to last a long time and undergo many repairs that would be regarded as uneconomic in almost any other market.
 This experience may account for the ready acceptance of so very many used imports.
-Any Government intervention was designed to protect the New Zealand car assembly and related industries and to reduce the effect of vehicle purchases on the country's balance of payments with the rest of the world.
+Any government intervention was designed to protect the New Zealand car assembly and related industries and to reduce the effect of vehicle purchases on the country's balance of payments with the rest of the world.

 Japanese cars entered the market in the 1960s beginning local assembly by New Zealand owned businesses in the middle of that decade.
 One of their attractions was that they did not all display the stripped down to bare essentials look of the local cars.

-By the 1980s —when the number of assembly plants reached its high of 16— following its relaxation of restrictions on importing ckd packs the Government seemed to recognise, as did the Australian government 30 years later, it was cheaper and more efficient for cars to be assembled in the country where they were made.
+By the 1980s—when the number of assembly plants reached its high of 16—following its relaxation of restrictions on importing CKD packs the government seemed to recognise, as did the Australian government 30 years later, it was cheaper and more efficient for cars to be assembled in the country where they were made.

 A government Motor Vehicle Industry Development Plan was put into effect in 1984.
-It began by opening import competition, though spreading that over the four years to 1988, and by mid-1988 only seven of the sixteen separate assembly plants remained in business.
-The Government announced in December 1987 following a review of the plan that all import controls would be removed from 1 January 1989.
+It began by opening import competition, though spreading that over the four years to 1988, and by mid-1988 only seven of the 16 separate assembly plants remained in business.
+The government announced in December 1987 following a review of the plan that all import controls would be removed from 1 January 1989.
 At the same time a programme for reduction of tariffs on vehicles and their components was announced.

 Used imports

 As tariffs on imported cars were phased out a flood of second-hand Japanese imports swamped the new car market beginning decades of low or no growth in sales of new cars.
 Imports rose from less than 3,000 cars in 1985 to 85,000 in 1990.
 By 2004 over 150,000 vehicles were imported in one year.
 Second-hand Japanese cars made up the majority of these cars.
-The last tariffs were removed in 1998.
+Majority of tariffs were removed in 1998.